 Twinkl is one of my favourite teaching resource sites; I’ve been a Twinkl subscriber for a long time, and I highly recommend it.
 The range of resources is unmatched anywhere else, and the PlanIt section is a great time saver for structured educators.
-(I love using Twinkl PlanIt when I’m tired, or feeling run down, because the entire lesson is mapped out for me – it’s like a little lift that helps me through the day!)
+(I love using Twinkl PlanIt when I’m tired or run down because the entire lesson is mapped out for me – it’s like a little lift that helps me through the day!)

 While we don’t mirror England’s National Curriculum, it is nice to know how my students are progressing in line with national guidelines.
 Twinkl has assessment tests for Maths, Reading, and SPAG (English) that correspond to NC checkpoints.